frederico4d/ActionLoader/README.md

 # Action Loader
 ActionLoader.py

-Action Loader is an addon for quickly displaying and loading actions into a model.
+Action Loader is a Blender addon for quickly displaying and loading actions into a model.
 It was done particularly to manage multiple actions / animations on the same character, for game animations.

 preview: https://www.youtube.com/watch?v=aQrfsufhyWw